LeBron James becomes NBA’s all-time leading scorer

 Davis would hit his stride as a shooter, LeBron would up his game as a playmaker and the two would lock in as defenders during the most crucial moments.
 The Lakers would not lose more than one game per series on their way to the Finals — a matchup with LeBron’s former team, the Miami Heat.

-It took six games and LeBron would average just shy of 30 points, 12 rebound and 8.5 assists per game en route to his fourth title.
+It took six games and LeBron would average just shy of 30 points, 12 rebousnd and 8.5 assists per game en route to his fourth title.
 He was 35 years old.

 In the years since, LeBron has missed the playoffs again as a Laker, and his current team is several games below .500.
 But on this day, no one seems to mind.